Eruani Azibapu Godbless: Career

-Skills and empowerment
+Skills

-Dr Eruani is a medical Doctor who, developed special skills in medicine, business and aviation.
+Eruani is a medical doctor who developed special skills in medicine, business and aviation.

-Dr Eruani obtained his Private Pilot Licence in aviation in the United States of America.
+Eruani obtained his private pilot licence in aviation in the United States of America.
 He owns at least three private jets/aircraft, ranging from helicopter to fixed wings.
 He owned his first private jet at the age of 36, a Hawker 800XP, then acquired a helicopter, Augusta Westland 109S Grand in 2012.
-In July 2015 Dr Eruani acquired and took delivery of another new aircraft with extended range the Gulfstream 450, to enhance transcontinental businesses.
+In July 2015 Eruani acquired and took delivery of another new aircraft with extended range the Gulfstream 450, to enhance transcontinental businesses.

-Dr. Eruani initiated the aviation training program in Bayelsa State as part of his commitment to empowering local youths and addressing unemployment in the region.
-He collaborated with a specialized training institute to provide comprehensive skills development for 155 participants.

-In the realm of education, the Azikiel Group, under the leadership of Dr. Eruani, has pledged to support the Bayelsa Education Development Trust Fund in its efforts to enhance the educational landscape.

 Businesses

-In 2008, Dr. Eruani founded the Azikel Group in response to the need for job creation, wealth generation, financial independence, and economic sustainability.
+In 2008, Eruani founded the Azikel Group in response to the need for job creation, wealth generation, financial independence, and economic sustainability.
 This conglomerate encompasses various businesses, including sand-aggregate mining, dredging, logistics and air charter services, power generation, and petroleum.
 The Azikel Group comprises several subsidiaries: Azikel Dredging, Azikel Air, Azikel Power, and Azikel Petroleum.